Elactrac/dotnation/README.md

 ### 3. Gemini Backend (`gemini-backend/`)

 The Gemini backend is a Node.js server that provides AI-powered features to enhance the user experience.
 It offers a RESTful API for:
+- **🔐 Secure Authentication**: API key-based authentication on all endpoints
+- **⚡ Rate Limiting**: Protection against abuse (100 req/15min general, 10 req/15min AI)
-- **Content Generation**: Generating compelling campaign descriptions and summaries using the Google Gemini AI.
+- **🤖 AI Content Generation**: Generating compelling campaign descriptions and titles using Google Gemini AI
+- **🛡️ Fraud Detection**: AI-powered campaign analysis to detect potential fraud
+- **🎯 Captcha System**: Multi-type captcha verification with Redis session management
+- **📊 Redis Persistence**: Session storage with graceful in-memory fallback
-- **Campaign Assistance**: Providing users with suggestions and optimizations for their campaign content.
+- **🔍 Campaign Assistance**: Providing users with suggestions and optimizations for their campaign content
-- **Scalability**: Offloading AI-related tasks from the frontend to a dedicated server, which can be scaled independently.
+- **📈 Scalability**: Offloading AI-related tasks from the frontend to a dedicated server, which can be scaled independently

+**See [gemini-backend/README.md](gemini-backend/README.md) for complete API documentation and configuration details.**

 ---